mienaikoe/ziyu/Chapters/2-2-Chapter9.md

 He continued to cough uncontrollably, struggling to regain control of his breathing.
 But then he felt his muscles relaxing, almost to the point of being immovable, and his head was rushing with countless thoughts and feelings; if he stopped to consider any of them, they would slip away in the next moment.
 His breathing became automatic.
 A passenger in his own body.

 "There you go," Lissa said while thi laid him down on the floor.
 He could feel hae hands traveling across his skin and multiplying to eight, twelve hands.
-There was an internal tension brewing inside between his self-identity and his suppressed hedonistic desires.
+His self-identity began to blur: he wasn't sure where his self ended and Lissa or Setre began.
 He put his hand around the pendant on his neck.

 "Lif...Mel," he called out.

 "Shh," Lissa said as thi moved on top of him, "We are all children of Ulu."

-The floor became an ocean of silk and he was sinking deeper into it with every movement. *"All of your fantasies."* Joined people from his home didn't have fantasies like this, or they didn't talk about them.
-But he knew that he did.
-How he longed to shut off all of his inhibitions and responsibilities and submit to his body.
-He reached out to Lissa to touch hae blue luminating skin and pull hae closer.
+The floor became an ocean of silk and he was sinking deeper into it with every movement. _"All of your fantasies."_ He reached out to Lissa to touch hae blue luminating skin, his mind struggling to regain control of his newly autonomous body.

 Thi said, "Never forget...
 I own you."